To instruct Clementine please contact our clerks on +44 (0)20 7842 5555 or email [email protected].

 Before coming to the Bar, Clementine studied Geography at the University of Cambridge and graduated with the highest mark in her year.
 She then studied Chinese at Tianjin Foreign Studies University for four months and completed an internship at a Chinese law firm specialising in shipping and insurance law.
 While studying the BPTC she taught undergraduate law at City University as a visiting lecturer.

 Clementine’s recent experience includes:

-Assisted with Argos Pereira Espana SL & anor v Athenian Marine Ltd (mv “Frio Dolphin”), due to be heard in the Court of Appeal in early 2022, including on the novel issue of whether the doctrine of transferred loss applies to equitable compensation claims.
+Assisted with Argos Pereira Espana SL & anor v Athenian Marine Ltd (mv “Frio Dolphin”), including on the novel issue of whether the doctrine of transferred loss applies to equitable compensation claims.

-Attended and worked on an arbitration preliminary issues hearing with Nick Vineall QC and Alex Wright, which concerned the correct measure of damage when a vessel contains a latent defect which does not materialise during the period of hire.
+Attended and worked on an arbitration preliminary issue hearing with Nick Vineall KC and Alexander Wright KC, which concerned the correct measure of damage when a vessel contains a latent defect which does not materialise during the period of hire.

-Clementine has assisted with and been instructed on a range of construction disputes involving contractual issues and professional negligence.
+Clementine has been instructed in a range of construction disputes involving contractual issues and professional negligence.

 Instructed as a junior to draft Particulars of Claim in a multi-million pound construction dispute involving cladding, fire safety issues and compliance with the Building Regulations 2010.